Are you vulnerable to union organizing?

-Your employees are participating in social media because it provides a fast and easy way to stay connected to what’s going on with the company.
+Social media provides a fast and easy way to stay connected to what’s going on in the world, with the things they care about – and the can also stay in touch with your organization.
 By staying informed on public opinion of their company, these team members are also forming their own opinions of their employer.
 For smart organizations, social media can open lines of communication between employers and employees, increasing employee engagement and positively impacting the company’s ROI.
 Additionally, active social media engagement helps the organization position itself as a cutting-edge, caring, and fair enterprise.
 These traits are especially important to young professionals, who expect transparency and forthrightness from their employer.

 Beeline Labs, a marketing strategy firm, recommends the following guidelines for successful implementation of social media applications into an organization’s communication strategies: